AdobeDocs/experience-manager-64.en/help/assets/image-profiles.md

 ---
-title: Dynamic Media image profiles
+title: Dynamic Media Image Profiles
-seo-title: Dynamic Media image profiles
+seo-title: Dynamic Media Image Profiles
-description: Create image profiles that contain settings for unsharp mask, and smart crop or smart swatch, or both, then apply the profile to a folder of image assets.
+description: Create Image Profiles that contain settings for unsharp mask, and smart crop or smart swatch, or both, then apply the profile to a folder of image assets.
-seo-description: Create image profiles that contain settings for unsharp mask, and smart crop or smart swatch, or both, then apply the profile to a folder of image assets.
+seo-description: Create Image Profiles that contain settings for unsharp mask, and smart crop or smart swatch, or both, then apply the profile to a folder of image assets.
 uuid: 9049fab9-d2be-4118-8684-ce58f3c8c16a
 contentOwner: Rick Brough
 products: SG_EXPERIENCEMANAGER/6.4/ASSETS